Submitted to: Separation and Purification Technology

 Publication Type: Peer Reviewed Journal

-Citation: Offeman, R.D., Stephenson, S.K., Franquivillanueva, D.M., Cline, J.L., Robertson, G.H., Orts, W.J.
-2008.
-Extraction of ethanol with higher alcohol solvents and their toxicity to yeast.
+Citation: Offeman, R.D., Franquivillanueva, D.M., Cline, J.L., Robertson, G.H., Orts, W.J.
+2010.
+Extraction of ethanol with higher carboxylic acid solvents and their toxicity to yeast.
 Separation and Purification Technology.
-63: 444-451.
+72: 180-185.
 Interpretive Summary: Currently the energy required to distill a gallon of ethanol from a fermentor and dehydrate it is equivalent to 18-22% of its total fuel value.
 Solvent extraction is a less energy-intensive alternative to distillation.
-This paper is the fourth in a series that searches for better solvents for recovering ethanol from aqueous solutions, and seeks to develop a better understanding of solvent molecular properties that enhance extraction.
-This paper presents new data for C16 – C20 alcohol solvents, and develops empirical power-law expressions to model data for 57 alcohol solvents.
+This paper is the fifth in a series that searches for better solvents for recovering ethanol from aqueous solutions, and seeks to develop a better understanding of solvent molecular properties that enhance extraction.
+This paper presents new data for C12 – C18 carboxylic acid solvents, and evaluates the toxicity of the solvents to a commercial yeast used in fuel ethanol production.
 Improvements in extraction solvents could lead to reduction in energy required to produce ethanol from grain and biomass sources.